Climate Change and Health Adaptation Program

 - access to safe drinking water

-- impacts of climate change on women and mental health
+- mental health impacts of climate change on youth

 Detailed profiles of projects supported through the program can be found at ClimateTelling.